 Gcolor2 is a simple yet powerful Ubuntu color picker tool.
-The eyedropper feature helps to execute the core functionality of the tool that is getting the color code of a particular pixel from anywhere on the screen.
+The eyedropper feature helps to execute the core functionality of the tool that gets the color code of a particular pixel from anywhere on the screen.

 It directly shows you the HEX code for applying to your web design and development projects.
-This tool was originally developed on the codebase of the popular tool Gcolor and uses the GTK+ framework for working on Linux based distros.
+This tool was originally developed on the codebase of the popular tool Gcolor and used the GTK+ framework for working on Linux-based distros.

 Key Features of Gcolor2

-- The user interface has a vintage but simple look that is very helpful for the beginners.
+- The user interface has a vintage but simple look that is very helpful for beginners.

 - It will show you the HSV and RGB values of a color that can be modified by inputting preferred values.